crisqian/cristinaBlog/about/index.md

 ---
 &nbsp;

-### Who I am
-Best vintage of 1991
+>Master of Computer Science, Seattle University

+>Master of English-Chinese Interpreting, University of Surrey

-Used to work on human language, now work on computer language
+>Used to work on human language, now work on computer language

-### Where I am
+>Tech toolkit: Java, Python, HTML, CSS, Javascript, Mean Stack, Git...

-Seattle, USA
+>Now live in Seattle, USA

-### Education

-Master in Computer Science, Seattle University

-Master in English - Chiense Translation and Intepreting, University of Surrey

-### Knowledge and Background

-### Interest
-trail, cooking
+>Enjoy reading, cooking and trail in free time